angieluis/LabMeetingDemos/README.md

 # LabMeetingDemos

-Various R demos for common issues.
-Any data files references in the R code are available in the lab Moodle page.
+Various R demos.
+Any data files referenced in the R code (like .csv or .RData) are available on the lab Moodle page.